-The Board of Directors, which holds regular meetings once a month and extraordinary meetings as necessary, deliberates and makes decisions about important matters related to the Company's operations and oversees Group companies' operations.
-Two of its six seats are occupied by outside directors (as of April 16, 2019), whose function is to offer advice concerning the Company's management and to provide oversight from an independent perspective.
-Four corporate auditors, including three outside corporate auditors, one of whom is a woman, attend meetings of the Board of Directors.
+The Board of Directors holds a regular meeting once a month, and meets irregularly as necessary, to make decisions about matters required by Japanese law and the Company's Articles of Incorporation as well as about important matters related to the its operations.
+Three of its seven seats are occupied by outside directors (as of April 16, 2021), whose function is to increase accountability of the executive team and enhance transparency by offering advice concerning the Company's management and to provide oversight from an independent perspective.